Arkham-117/todo-app/README.md

 # Todo App

 This is a simple todo app that allows you to keep track of your tasks and mark them as complete as you go.
-It is built with HTML, CSS, and JavaScript, and uses local storage to persist your data.
+It is a React app built with HTML, CSS, Sass, and JavaScript, and uses local storage to persist your data.

 ## Usage